ahcdesign/SI507-HW6/README.md

 <button onclick=handleClick() id="wow-button">Wow</button>
 ```

+In the HTML code it created a button that has the word "Wow" and once it has been clicked by the user because of the onclick variable refers to the script function of 'handleClick()' it becomes an alert box that says "hello".

-* **Knowing what you learned from the previous question, add code/markup to the `jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019` on it somewhere on the page, and when that button is clicked, a text box containing the text `March 20, 2019` appears.
-(There's no function -- that I am aware of -- to automatically get this info, you've got to type it yourself.)**
+* **Knowing what you learned from the previous question, add code/markup to the
+`jsPracticeLab.html` file *so that* there is a button with the text `Spring Equinox 2019`
+on it somewhere on the page, and when that button is clicked, a text box containing the
+text `March 20, 2019` appears.
+(There's no function -- that I am aware of -- to
+automatically get this info, you've got to type it yourself.)**

+I have coded on line 82.

 ### The next few questions address the `jquerylib_submit_example.html` file.